 As a pretty much die hard Full House fan, seeing the Painted Ladies was a must do.
 Although, my parents say I've seen them before.
 I say in this case if you can't remember it, does it count?
+I think these could arguably be the most famous houses in San Francisco.
 We caught an uber and stopped for a photo op.
 You don't need to spend much time here, but still a must see for an iconic San Fran symbol.

 Last stop of the day: Lands End

 By far the best and my most favorite part of the day.
 We were in a race against time, or more like the sun, to get to Lands End to catch the sunset.
-I had done a bunch of research of the best views of the Golden Gate Bridge and this place was high on my search.
+I had done a bunch of research of the best views of the Golden Gate Bridge and Golden Gate Bridge viewpoints and this place was high on my search.
 Golden hour is also the best part of the day for photos, so pretty views and golden hour was a can't miss.
+And after golden hour, you'll get an awesome view of the Golden Gate bridge at night, as well.
 We hiked down to the water, which disclaimer is a slightly challenging hike.
 And by slightly I mean I did the hike in sandals, but it is a pretty good incline down.
 Again, I think these pictures will do it better justice than any of my words.

 Ok, I know that was a lot for one day.
 Trust me, it was tiring, but so much fun, especially with great friends, good food and views.
 Ready for Day Two?
+It's got more Golden Gate bridge viewpoints.
 Ok, here it goes: